You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 Choosing a training provider

 There are lots of things you need to consider when deciding which schools and/or universities you want to apply to train with.
-Our tips below can help you make a well-informed choice.

-Search on UCAS Teacher Training
+Search for teacher training courses on UCAS Teacher Training

 Do your research

 Once you have an idea of the courses available, you can start researching individual providers in more detail via their websites or by attending a teacher training event.

 To help you make a more informed decision of the type of course that’s right for you, you may find it useful to see how newly qualified teachers rated the different types of teacher training in the 2016 NQT annual survey (PDF, 1.35MB).

 You can also find out more about individual schools using Ofsted’s inspection reports, compare and contrast official university undergraduate teacher training course data at Unistats.com, and get greater insight into completion and employability rates from different training providers in the initial teacher training performance profiles report.